Nextiles/documentation/software/sdk-installation.md

 3. **Connecting**
     - To connect a device, use SDK's ``` connectDevice(device:Device,device_type:String) ``` function, which takes two parameters: device and device_type, where device is of Device struct, and device_type is a String.
-    - You can check if the device is connected by using, ``` getConnectedDevicesListInDeviceForm ``` function.
+    - Check if the device is connected by using, ``` getConnectedDevicesListInDeviceForm ``` function.
 The following function returns a @Published list, which you can attach a listener to, so as soon as the device is connected it updates all its subscribers.

    #### Usage/Example:
    ``` Swift